proxytranslation/user-docs/introduction/introduction.md

 </iframe>
 </div><br/><br/>

-There are several proxy solutions available on the market, yet Easyling is unique in that:
+There are several proxy solutions available on the market, yet the translation proxy is unique in that:

 - it is a solution targeted primarily at LSPs - which also means that this is the **only** LSP-independent solution on the market